miguelammatos/Kollaps/README.md

 - `ThunderstormTranslator` command, which lets you declare an experiment in a language with higher-level concepts which are then translated into XML topology descriptions.
 Note that the examples below assume both tools are in your PATH, which might require restarting your shell.

-The rest of the procedure to test applications is depicted [here](examples/).
+The rest of the procedure to test applications is described [here](examples/).